 If you're driving on a very rough road or if it's very hot, the disc may not play and an error code may appear on the display.
-When things get back to normal, the disc should play.
+When the road becomes smooth or the temperature returns to normal, the disc should play.
 If the disc comes out, it could be that: